Home » WaterRower Natural Rowing Machine Review

 • Strokes per Minute

-The performance monitor separates all the tracked information (in addition to program information) in separate “windows” that can all be seen on the “home screen” at the same time.
+The S4 displays all the tracked information (in addition to program information) in separate “windows” that can all be seen on the “home screen” at the same time.

 WaterRower Natural Rowing Machine S4 Monitor